ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

     Because the ``Discussions`` page is still a GitHub beta feature, usage may change in the future.

 Cloning the Source Repository
 =============================
 As mentioned earlier, specific instructions for cloning a source repository from GitHub appear on the ``Contributing`` page in the respective repository's documentation.
-In the following code for cloning and installing the latest version of a PyAnsys repository, ``<pyansy-repository>`` is a placeholder for the name of the repository.
+In the following code for cloning and installing the latest version of a PyAnsys repository, ``<pyansys-repository>`` is a placeholder for the name of the repository.

 .. code::